The Morris-Jumel Mansion

 When touring the house, you get to see most of the rooms furnished with period furniture and some with the family belongings.
 The house had other uses over the years and the curators are trying bringing it back to the period of time when Madame Jumel lived there.
 The tour guides have some interesting stories on the colorful history of the house.

-The Gardens in the late Winter months
+The Gardens in the early Spring months.

 The crocuses and daffodils were just coming up